Soumya98-dev/Magenta/README.md

 # CityEscape

-Magenta is a visually captivating iOS game built with SpriteKit, featuring a modern and bold UI.
+CityEscape is a visually captivating iOS game built with SpriteKit, featuring a modern and bold UI.
 Navigate through an engaging interface and dynamic levels for a smooth and immersive gaming experience.

 ## Game UI Preview